BoidCMS/boidcms.github.io/README.md

 # BoidCMS
 BoidCMS - The free and open source simple, fast, and secured cms to build modern websites at ease.

+BoidCMS is a flat file CMS, meaning it uses a JSON file as a database.
+It's installed without any configuration, since no relational database (like MySQL) is required.

 ## Requirements
  - PHP 8 or greater